Kyūshū Q1W Tōkai: Design and development

-In same period, Kyūshū built the K11W1 Shiragiku, a bomber training plane (also used in Kamikaze strikes) and the Q3W1 Nankai, a specialized antisubmarine version of the K11W.
+Several competitors to the Tōkai emerged around the same period; specifically, Kyūshū built the K11W1 Shiragiku, a bomber training plane (also used in Kamikaze strikes) and the Q3W1 Nankai, a specialized antisubmarine version of the K11W.
 The latter was of all-wood construction and was destroyed during a landing accident on its first flight.
 Another specific anti-submarine airplane was the Mitsubishi Q2M Tai'yō, which was derived from Mitsubishi Ki-67 "Hiryū" torpedo-bomber, but this did not progress beyond the preliminary design stage.